 Google maps become your best friend after moving to Canada.

 The least fun part of finding yourself in a new place is not knowing where to go or how to get back home.

-Getting a SIM card is essential, and you should organise it as soon as your jet lag wears off.
+Getting a SIM card is essential.
+You should organise it as soon as your jet lag wears off.

 Here in Vancouver, we checked three different services:

 Bell(expensive) where you can go prepaid, basic plan or share plan.